Fair access and excellent education for all

-Our new Access Agreement 2018-2019, agreed by the Office for Fair Access (OFFA) reaffirms our commitment to widening participation in higher education.
-We are proud to be investing £11.5million in outreach, student success, progression and evaluation activities over the year.
+Our new Access Agreement 2019-20 agreed by the Office for Students (OfS) reaffirms our commitment to widening participation in higher education.
+We are proud to be investing £11.7million in outreach, student success, progression and evaluation activities over the year.
 The agreement outlines a number of current initiatives - such as offering summer schools and developing partnerships with regional schools and academies - as well as new initiatives aimed at enrolling students from under-represented backgrounds and supporting them while they are here.
 Examples include:

 - Expanding the number of students on our flagship Supported Progression Scheme, using campus-based programs and projects to strengthen disadvantaged students in the transition from school to university;

 - Using contextual admissions to enable students with potential to attend Durham, including varying entry grade requirements by one or two grades to take account of disadvantage in the context of achievement;

 A Durham education is built on three principles; innovative teaching, a research-led curriculum and a vibrant wider student experience.
 Our admissions and access teams ensure that every admitted student has the potential to succeed.
 The decisions we make are research-led, data-driven and specific to the individual.
 On arrival at Durham, we work hard to ensure that every student thrives personally, intellectually and professionally.

 Widening participation through contextualised admissions – research by Durham University academics